 The dates and times the halls will close and re-open are available on the Office of Residence Life website.
 Students who fail to notify Residence Life or follow proper break housing procedures are in violation of the Community Standards and may face sanctions and/or fines.
 Students who receive permission to remain on campus when the University is closed are still subject to all University policies.
 Students who violate campus policy while on campus during a University break may be asked to find other off-campus accommodations for the remainder of the break period, and may not be permitted to stay on campus during subsequent break periods.
-Students with permission to remain in the residence halls over a closed period will not be permitted to have guests during the break (excluding students with 12-month housing agreements).
+Students with permission to remain in the residence halls over a closed period will not be permitted to have guests during the break.
 Guest privileges will resume when the residence halls reopen for the general resident population.

 Room Condition, Facilities & Maintenance